Introduction

 Conclusions

 MVVM-C has a lot of advantages and it can improve the quality of your application.
 You should pay attention on which approach to use for the UI Binding since RxSwift is not easy to master, furthermore the debugging and testing may sometimes be a little bit tricky if you don’t know well what are you doing.
+My suggestion is to start using this architectural pattern a little at a time so you can get used of the different layers and how to keep the responsibilities well isolated and easy to test.

 FAQ